nlapi/interview-copilot/README.md

 ## Using the Application

+### Speech Recognition
 1. Click "Start Copilot" to begin recording
 2. Speak clearly into your microphone
 3. The application will continuously transcribe your speech
 4. Click "Stop Copilot" when finished

+### Manual Text Input
+1. Click "Manual Input" to open the text input dialog
+2. Type or paste your text into the dialog
+3. Click "Submit" to add the text to the transcription area

+### Getting AI Response
-5. Click "Ask GPT" to get AI-powered responses to the transcribed text
+1. After adding text (via speech or manual input), click "Ask GPT" to get AI-powered responses to the transcribed text

 ## Development